getappmap/appmap-js/packages/scanner/doc/rules/updateInGetRequest.md

 ---
-title: Update in GET request
 id: update-in-get-request
+name: Update in get request
+title: Data update performed in GET or HEAD request
+impactDomain: Maintainability
 ---

 Finds SQL updates that are performed in an HTTP server `GET` request.